 'Makes it feel like Christmas': Community gathers for holiday dinner at Christ Centered Community Church

 Dec.
-25—JOHNSTOWN, Pa. — The faith of the volunteers at Christ Centered Community Church moved mountains on Christmas day — mountains of mashed potatoes, turkey, stuffing and all the trimmings as well as clothes and toys for anyone who came through the doors.
+26—JOHNSTOWN, Pa. — The faith of the volunteers at Christ Centered Community Church moved mountains on Christmas Day — mountains of mashed potatoes, turkey, stuffing and all the trimmings, as well as clothes and toys for anyone who came through the doors.

-Doors of the church at 531 Somerset St., Johnstown, opened at 1 p.m. for the 14th annual Christmas Day community dinner.
+The doors of the church at 531 Somerset St. in Johnstown's Kernville section opened at 1 p.m.
+Monday for the 14th annual Christmas Day community dinner.
 Several long tables filled quickly.

-Preparing for the dinner is a family tradition for Nate Britt, 22, who returned home from his U.S. Army base in New York to volunteer at home.
+Preparing for the dinner is a family tradition for Nate Britt, 22, who returned home from his U.S. Army base in New York to volunteer.

 "Coming home and helping makes it feel like Christmas," he said.

-Before opening the doors, Associate Pastor Antoinette Allen gathered the couple dozen volunteers for a prayer.
+Before opening the doors, associate pastor the Rev. Antoinette Allen gathered the couple dozen volunteers for a prayer.

 "We have a plethora of food to feed our community," Allen said in a brief interview before getting back to preparing the meal.
 "Community support has been exceptional.
 We are prepared to serve our community today and every day.
 It is a joyous day.
 I am thankful and blessed."